phsteve/phonebook/README.md

 ###Best phonebook evarrr

-You can do things like add, change, lookup, and remove entries from your the phonebook.
+You can do things like add, change, lookup, and remove entries from your phonebook.

 ##Instructions